Night Time Economies

 - Masterclass 4 – Making Space for Culture (17 June 2019)

 - Masterclass 5 – Soundscape: Managing sound in the NTE (12 March 2020)

 Some masterclass presentations, summary documents, research reports etc are available in the resource library for those who have joined the email network.
-For more information, please email Elizabeth Robertson, Senior Policy Officer, LGNSW.
+For more information, please email Jane Robertson, Senior Policy Officer, LGNSW.

 BACK TO MAIN PAGE